grame-cncm/faustwebsite/mkdocs/docs/community/made-with-faust.md

 <a href="http://blanchemain.info/Documents/Programmation/index.php?page=metaSurface"><img  width="60%" class="mx-auto d-block" src="img/metaSurface.png"></a>

 metaSurface64 is a real-time continuous sound transformation control surface that features both its own loop generator for up to 64 voices and a multi-effects FX engine.
+The application embeds the libfaust dynamic version of the Faust compiler.

 ## [Fragment Audio Server](https://github.com/grz0zrg/fas) and Fragment